 The Investment Treaty Arbitration Review: Annulment of Investment Arbitration Awards

-International arbitration awards rendered by international arbitration tribunals are final and binding on the parties to the dispute.2 However, because of the ambiguity and human error – which can range from typographical errors to in-depth analysis of the legal issues in question – the finality of arbitral awards can be challenged by a number of instruments under both international conventions and national laws.3 Because international arbitral awards are generally not subject to appeals, there is a necessity for a mechanism that allows for the correction of truly egregious errors that put in jeopardy the legitimacy of the investor-state dispute settlement system (ISDS).4
+International arbitration awards rendered by international arbitration tribunals are final and binding on the parties to the dispute.2 However, because of ambiguity and human error – which can range from typographical errors to in-depth analysis of the legal issues in question – the finality of arbitral awards can be challenged by a number of instruments under both international conventions and national laws.3 Because international arbitral awards are generally not subject to appeals, there is a necessity for a mechanism that allows for the correction of truly egregious errors that put in jeopardy the legitimacy of the investor-state dispute settlement system (ISDS).4

-This contribution briefly describes the different mechanisms and grounds for annulment of international investment arbitration awards, with a specific review of recent decisions issued in this regard.
-Given the existence of a specific self-contained annulment mechanism in the ICSID Convention, we will first address this mechanism and subsequently discuss the annulment of non-ICSID awards.
+This chapter briefly describes the different mechanisms and grounds for annulment of international investment arbitration awards, with a specific review of recent decisions issued in this regard.
+Given the existence of a specific self-contained annulment mechanism in the ICSID Convention, we first address this mechanism and subsequently discuss the annulment of non-ICSID awards.

 I Annulment under the ICSID Convention

-Awards issued under the ICSID Convention are final and are only subject to the remedies provided for in Articles 50 to 52 of the ICSID Convention.6 Article 53 of the ICSID Convention excludes all other remedies not provided for in the Convention, including appeals.7
+Awards issued under the ICSID Convention are final and are only subject to the remedies provided for in Articles 50 to 52 of the Convention.6 Article 53 of the ICSID Convention excludes all other remedies not provided for in the Convention, including appeals.7

-Under the ICSID Convention, annulment was designed to confer a limited scope of review of the award to safeguard from violations of fundamental principles of law in the proceedings and not as a recourse to review the substance of the award.10 Article 52 of the ICSID Convention allows the parties to request the annulment of the award on the basis of five exhaustive grounds, i.e. that:
+Under the ICSID Convention, annulment was designed to confer a limited scope of review of the award to safeguard from violations of fundamental principles of law in the proceedings and not as a recourse to review the substance of the award.10 Article 52 of the ICSID Convention allows the parties to request the annulment of an award on the basis of five exhaustive grounds, that: